Stuyk/ramblings/joyless-ai-efficiency.md

 AI is an interesting tool for boilerplate code and small problems.

-Think about the reprecussions of using too much AI.
+Think about the repercussions of using too much AI.

 Those who tread too deep may lose a type of mental therapy they used to enjoy.